 Greetings Students & Families!

-The "fit" between a student and a university is based upon three pillars:
+The "fit" between a student and a university is based upon three pillars, including "Academics", "Social" and "Financial".

 The university you attend should provide an outstanding academic experience in your intended major/minor fields of study, along with appropriate internship and career placement opportunities.
 This is paramount to selecting where to attend.